shingming/shingming.github.io/content/posts/first-post.md

 +++

 # Hi there - this is Tim
-Just a software developer who loves to invent software that makes our daily lives simpler, interesting, and easier.
+A software developer who loves to invent software that makes our daily lives simpler, interesting, and easier.

 This blog will mention my life, software development, old lessons, and new stuff I discovered and learned.